 For more information, please see the Masonic Bikes for Books Facebook by clicking here or for more help, reach the Grand Secretary at .

 The Charitable Foundation has a Masonic Books for Bikes Matching Grant Program where lodges can apply for up to $1,000 per school per year for up to three schools beginning on April 1, 2015.
 The Foundation will now match $2 for every $1 earned for the first $500 raised on a program.
 Please read the guidelines for submitting a grant application here.
+Also note that the Foundation will contribute $10 per helmet requested by the lodge.
 To apply for a grant, please fill out the application or download the form.

 Please complete one application per school.